 Vacation Bible School

 One week per year, our church transforms into a magical adventure with Vacation Bible School for approximately 80 children!
 Volunteer opportunities are available Monday-Friday from 9AM-Noon.
 This is truly a fun experience that will leave you excited and energized!

 A more personal gathering for women.
 Discussions on applying the Word of God and prayers using relevant resources and scriptures.
 Meets mornings as announced.

 Communion Workshops are provided once a year to teach children 3rd Grade and older about participating in the Lord’s Supper at our church.
 Children learn about the sacrament then prepare the Communion bread for Sunday’s worship.

 Open to ages 5-fifth grade.
 Meets weekly on Sunday mornings at 11:00 AM throughout the school year.
 Sings several times a year during worship services as well as at occasional community events.

 Offered October-May at 7p.m.
 Offers a wide variety of performances such as jazz, classical, dance, ethnic, drama, etc.

-Adult choir meets every Thursday evening in the sanctuary for rehearsals as well as Sunday morning for warm up for the 10:45 service.
-Occasionally sings at the 8:30 service.
-Senior Choir has July and August off.
+Adult choir meets every Thursday evening in the sanctuary for rehearsals as well as Sunday morning for warm up for the 10:00 service.
+Chancel Choir has July and August off.

-Small ensemble meets weekly at 9:30 Sunday mornings and performs on a regular basis during church services.
+Church Street Singers Small ensemble meets weekly on Sunday mornings and performs on a regular basis during church services.

 Opportunity to play or sing at various times of the year, especially needed in the summer months.
 Additional musical/drama offerings including Boar’s Head Festival, ecumenical services, Lent or Advent services, and musicals occur throughout the year on a regular basis whereby you can be involved without making a weekly commitment.